toasterrrrr/lepark-privacy/privacy-policy.md

 This Services does not uses these “cookies” explicitly.
 However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
 You have the option to either accept or refuse these cookies, and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.

 ### Location Information
 Some of the services may use location information transmitted from users' mobile phones.
 We only use this information within the scope necessary for the designated service.

+### Contact List Information
+We may access your contact list if you choose to use the functionality to find other contacts on Lepark.
+The contact list information will not be stored or shared with any third party.
+We only use this information within the scope necessary for the designated service.

 ### Device Information
 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.